pahravus/BPTBReport/README.md

-# BillingPlatform Revenue Recognition Reports
+# BillingPlatform - Trial Balance with GL Detail Report

 This workspace contains configuration files for custom financial reports used in revenue recognition and accounting analysis.